ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 ## Initializing Fidesctl

-With Fidesctl installed, it's time to initialize the project so we have some place to start adding resource manifests and tweaking our configuration.
+With Fidesctl installed, it's time to initialize fidesctl for a project, so we have some place to start adding resource manifests and tweaking our configuration.

+Switch to your project's root directory, and initialize fidesctl:

 ```sh title="Initialize Fidesctl"
 fidesctl init